otavio2000/portfolio/README.md

 # portfolio
 Research portfolio on early stage crypto projects.
-All reports are 25-30 pages-long.
+All reports are 25-30 pages long.

 Sample reports available for download:
 - Aptos